Day 21 – 2026

 Do you find yourself holding on to something someone said that offended you?
 Are you angry with a family member or friend who did something that hurt you?
 Are you harboring unforgiveness against a co-worker or manager because of the way they mistreated you?
 Think about these and other examples of unforgiveness that you are harboring in your heart.

 The devil wants you to believe the lie that by refusing to forgive the people in your life who have hurt you, you punish them.
 Just the opposite is true, you are the one who is hurt emotionally and spiritually.
 In the verses following The Lord’s Prayer, Jesus teaches us that God, The Father will not forgive you of your sins if you do not forgive other people who have sinned against you.
 Can you imagine The Father turning a deaf ear to your prayers and holding your sins against you because of your stubborn refusal to forgive the other person?
-Jesus cried out on the cross, “Father forgive them for they know not what they do”.
-As He hung on the cross dying, Jesus asked the Father to forgive those who put Him to death because did not understand the full extent of their sins against Him.
-Those who offend you, in some cases do not know the extent of their actions and how they have affected you.
+Jesus cried out on the cross, “Father forgive them for they know not what they do.”
+As He hung on the cross dying, Jesus asked the Father to forgive those who put Him to death because they did not understand the full extent of their sins against Him.
+Those who offend you, in some cases, do not know the extent of their actions and how they have affected you.
 By refusing to forgive, you carry an unnecessary weight and burden in your heart and mind because of your refusal to release the other person from the debt you believe they owe you.
 To forgive a person is a choice you must make.
-When you choose to forgive, it opens you, it frees you, it lifts you, it matures you, gives you peace.
+When you choose to forgive, it opens you, it frees you, it lifts you, it matures you and gives you peace.
 And most important, it places you in right standing with God.
 Through forgiveness, you mature to become a true disciple of Jesus Christ.
 Learn to confess your trespasses and pray for others and allow them to do the same with you.
-Forgive others as Christ has forgiven you.
+Forgive others completely as Christ has forgiven you.

 Read more...